huggingface/transformers/docs/source/torchscript.rst

 Pytorch's two modules `JIT and TRACE <https://pytorch.org/docs/stable/jit.html>`_ allow the developer to export their model to be re-used in other programs, such as efficiency-oriented C++ programs.

-We have provided an interface that allows the export of `pytorch-transformers` models to TorchScript so that they can be reused in a different environment than a Pytorch-based python program.
+We have provided an interface that allows the export of `transformers` models to TorchScript so that they can be reused in a different environment than a Pytorch-based python program.
 Here we explain how to use our models so that they can be exported, and what to be mindful of when using these models with TorchScript.